R. Kelly jury watches graphic video clips allegedly showing singer having sex with young teen

 Kelly’s lead attorney Jennifer Bonjean, however, focused her initial cross-examination on Jane’s adulthood.
 She showed Jane a long series of text messages between Jane and Kelly dating from 2018 and 2019, establishing that the two had relatively recent contact.

-The texts were friendly, with Jane inviting Kelly to a birthday celebration and the two exchanging Happy New Year greetings.
-After Lifetime’s explosive “Surviving R. Kelly” docuseries premiered in January 2019, Jane sent him messages of support.
+The texts were friendly, with Jane inviting Kelly to a birthday celebration and the two exchanging happy new year greetings.
+After Lifetime’s explosive “Surviving R. Kelly” documentary series premiered in January 2019, Jane sent him messages of support.

 “I love you, don’t let the devil win,” she texted him.
 Kelly responded with “yeah, I was on a major breakdown but now I’m on a major buildup.”

-“He wasn’t trying to influence you to do anything, you were just commiserating,” Bonjean said, and Jane confirmed.
+“He wasn’t trying to influence you to do anything, you were just commiserating,” Bonjean said, which Jane confirmed.

-And in February 2019, the Cook County state’s attorney’s office contacted Jane — they were in possession of more video allegedly involving her and Kelly.
+And in February 2019, the Cook County state’s attorney’s office contacted Jane — it was in possession of more video allegedly involving her and Kelly.
 Jane texted Kelly: “you need to call me right away or I’m making decisions on my own.”

-Bonjean interpreted that as an extortion attempt.
-In response, Jane slowly put the cap back on her water bottle, paused, and said very calmly into the microphone, “That is not correct.”
+Bonjean asked Jane whether that meant she was demanding Kelly pay her for her continued silence.
+In response, Jane slowly put the cap back on her water bottle, paused and said calmly into the microphone, “That is not correct.”

 “The decision I was going to make was to cooperate with the authorities because I no longer wanted to carry his lies,” she said.

-Jane has remained composed under questioning from Bonjean, maintaining eye contact as each question is asked and often giving succinct one-word answers.
+Jane remained composed under questioning from Bonjean, maintaining eye contact as each question was asked and often giving succinct one-word answers.

-Bonjean also hinted aggressively that Jane only changed her mind about cooperating with federal authorities in 2019 after learning that she could seek restitution, a line of questioning to which prosecutors objected and called for a sidebar before the timeline could fully be worked out.
+Bonjean also hinted aggressively that Jane only changed her mind about cooperating with federal authorities in 2019, after learning that she could seek restitution.
+Prosecutors objected to this line of questioning and called for a sidebar before the timeline could fully be worked out.

 Jane, for her part, said she had not yet made up her mind about whether she would seek restitution if Kelly is convicted.